Timeline Liberia

 from Liberia's war surged to 200,000, and those reaching safety in

-Taylor's forces: looting, raping, burning and killing trapped
+Charles Taylor's forces: looting, raping, burning and killing

-Tubmanburg after driving away rebel forces who had controlled it for
+heavily looted Tubmanburg after driving away rebel forces who had

 (AP, 7/20/02)(AP, 7/21/02)